-- Easy to use controls and a large display, which make the process of setting up the machine a breeze.
+- Easy to use controls and a large display, which makes the process of setting up the machine a breeze.
 In all, this machine is easy enough for beginner welders, but also powerful enough for professionals.

 - Compact size, light weight and inverter technology, make it easy to transport and use it almost anywhere.

 - You can run the machine on a generator.